 But becoming a Mega Millions or Powerball jackpot winner doesn’t change everything.
-If you are the lucky winner, you still have to worry about bills and taxes – especially the taxes on your lottery winnings.
-That’s why it’s crucial to get up to speed on how lottery winnings are taxed before you strike it big.
+If you are the lucky winner, you still have to worry about bills and taxes.
+This is when a lottery tax calculator comes handy.

 Lottery winnings are considered ordinary taxable income for both federal and state tax purposes.
 That means your winnings are taxed the same as your wages or salary.
 And you must report the entire amount you receive each year on your tax return.

 For example, let’s say you elected to receive your lottery winnings in the form of annuity payments and received $50,000 in 2019.
 You must report that money as income on your 2019 tax return.
 The same is true, however, if you take a lump-sum payout in 2019.
 You must report that entire amount as well.
 For this, a tax calculator is an essential tool.

 Note: Before you receive one dollar, the IRS automatically takes 25 percent of your winnings as tax money.
 You’re expected to pay the rest of your tax bill on that prize money when you file your return.

 What is the tax rate for lottery winnings?

 When it comes to federal taxes, lottery winnings are taxed according to the federal tax brackets.
 Therefore, you won’t pay the same tax rate on the entire amount.
 The tax brackets are progressive, which means portions of your winnings are taxed at different rates.
 Depending on the number of your winnings, your federal tax rate could be as high as 37 percent as per the lottery tax calculation.